dojo/docs/dojox/mvc/ListController.rst

 Usage
 =====

-In below example, the ``dojox/mvc/ListController`` refers to an instance of :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>` as the model, and the ``cursorIndex`` is updated every two seconds.
+In the example below, the ``dojox/mvc/ListController`` refers to an instance of :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>` as the model, and the ``cursorIndex`` is updated every two seconds.
 As the result, text box changes its value every two seconds:

 .. code-example::
   :djConfig: parseOnLoad: false, async: true, mvc: {debugBindings: true}